-- A drainage channel in front of the door cill - A 10mm gap between the drainage channel and the cill - The door cill should have a minimum 45mm overhang of the construction below
+- A drainage channel in front of the door cill - A 10mm gap between the drainage channel and the cill - The door cill should have a minimum 45mm overhang of the construction below - Falls should be provided directed away from the drainage threshold and drainage outlets for the water attenuating surface should be remote from the level threshold.

-The designer should check that in all areas there is an upstand height able to provide a waterproofing upstand at least 150mm in height.
-At critical points, such as the top of drainage slopes, may potentially compromise this upstand height.
+The designer should ensure the upstand detailing linked back to DPC is at least 150mm above the datum of the highest level of attenuated water proposed in all circumstances.
+At critical points, such as the top of drainage slopes may potentially compromise this upstand height and so the detailing of the threshold must be considered at the earliest stages.